benbranyon/radleysboo/wp-content/plugins/contact-form-plugin/readme.txt

 6. Plugin extra settings in WordPress admin panel with additional fields.

 == Changelog ==

+= V3.76 - 14.04.2014 =
+* Update : We updated all functionality for wordpress 3.8.2.

+= V3.75 - 08.04.2014 =
+* NEW : The Afrikaans language file is added.
+* Bugfix : We fixed the bug of the user's list on multisite.

+= V3.74 - 24.03.2014 =
+* NEW : Compatibility with plugin Contact Form Multi.
+* NEW : 'xlsx' mime-type is added.
+* NEW : Added transition to the contact form after submitting.

+= V3.73 - 06.03.2014 =
+* Budfix : Plugin optimization is done.
+* Update : The French language file is updated.
+* Bugfix : We fixed the bug of duplicate MIME-Version.

+= V3.72 - 20.02.2014 =
+* NEW : The Estonian and German language file are added.
+* NEW : Setting of choice for the form's action URL ($_SERVER['HTTP_HOST'] or $_SERVER['SERVER_NAME']).

 = V3.71 - 03.02.2014 =
 * Update : We updated all functionality for wordpress 3.8.1.